mainflux/docs/docs/benchmarks.md

 The [MZBench CLI](https://github.com/mzbench/mzbench/blob/master/doc/cli.md) lets you control the server and benchmarks from the command line.

 Another way of using MZBench is over [Dashboard](https://github.com/mzbench/mzbench/blob/master/doc/dashboard.md).
 After starting server you should check dashboard on `http://localhost:4800`.

+Note that if you are installing MZBench on external server (i.e. Digital Ocean droplet), that you'll be able to reach MZBench dashboard on your server's IP address:4800, if you previously:
-If you run MZBench server on some server, you should change default value for `network_interface` from `127.0.0.1` to `0.0.0.0` in configuration file.
-Configuration file location must be in `~/.config/mzbench/server.config`, create it from sample configuration file `~/.config/mzbench/server.config.example`.
+- change default value for `network_interface` from `127.0.0.1` to `0.0.0.0` in configuration file.
+Default configuration file location is `~/.config/mzbench/server.config`, create it from sample configuration file `~/.config/mzbench/server.config.example`
+- open port `4800` with `ufw allow 4800`

 MZBench can run your test scenarios on many nodes, simultaneously.
-For now, you are able to run tests locally, so your nodes will be virutal nodes on your server.
+For now, you are able to run tests locally, so your nodes will be virtual nodes on machine where MZBench server is installed (your PC or DO droplet).
 You can try one of our [MQTT scenarios](https://github.com/mainflux/benchmark/tree/master/mzbench) that uses [vmq_mzbench](https://github.com/vernemq/vmq_mzbench) worker.
 Copy-paste scenario in MZBench dashboard, click button _Environmental variables_ -> _Add from script_ and add appropriate values.
-Because it's running localy, you should try with smaller values, for example for fan-in scenario use 100 pulishers on 2 nodes.
+Because it's running locally, you should try with smaller values, for example for fan-in scenario use 100 publishers on 2 nodes.
 Try this before moving forward in setting up Amazon EC2 plugin.

 ### Setting up Amazon EC2 plugin

-For larger scale tests we will settup MZBench to run each node as one of Amazon EC2 instance with built-in plugin [mzb_api_ec2_plugin](https://github.com/mzbench/mzbench/blob/master/doc/cloud_plugins.md#amazon-ec2).
+For larger-scale tests we will set up MZBench to run each node as one of Amazon EC2 instance with built-in plugin [mzb_api_ec2_plugin](https://github.com/mzbench/mzbench/blob/master/doc/cloud_plugins.md#amazon-ec2).

-This is basic architecture when runing MZBench:
+This is basic architecture when running MZBench:

 ![MZBench Architecture Running](https://github.com/mzbench/mzbench/raw/master/doc/images/scheme_2.png)

 Every node that runs your scenarios will be one of Amazon EC2 instance; plus one more additional node — the director node.
 The director doesn't run scenarios, it collects the metrics from the other nodes and runs [post and pre hooks](https://github.com/mzbench/mzbench/blob/master/scenarios/spec.md#pre_hook-and-post_hook).
-So, if you want to run jobs on 10 nodes, acctualy 11 EC2 instances will be created.
+So, if you want to run jobs on 10 nodes, actually 11 EC2 instances will be created.
-All instances will be automaticly terminated when test finishes.
+All instances will be automatically terminated when the test finishes.

 We will use one of ready-to-use Amazon Machine Images (AMI) with all necessary dependencies.
 We will choose AMI with OTP 22, because that is the version we have on MZBench server.
 So, we will search for `MZBench-erl22` AMI and find one with id `ami-03a169923be706764` available in `us-west-1b` zone.
-If you have choosen this AMI, everything you do from now must be in us-west-1 zone.
+If you have chosen this AMI, everything you do from now must be in us-west-1 zone.
 We must have IAM user with `AmazonEC2FullAccess` and `IAMFullAccess` permissions policies, and his `access_key_id` and `secret_access_key` goes to configuration file.
-In EC2 dashboard, you must create new security group `MZbench_cluster` where you will add inbound roules to open ssh and TCP ports 4801-4804.
+In EC2 dashboard, you must create new security group `MZbench_cluster` where you will add inbound rules to open ssh and TCP ports 4801-4804.
-Also in EC2 dashboard go to section `key pairs`, create and download key on MZBench server or import public key you already have from MZBench server.
-Give it a name, put that name (`key_name`) and path (`keyfile`) in configuration file.
-If you download key from EC2 dashboard, don't forget to `ssh-add` it on MZBench server.
+Also, in EC2 dashboard go to section `key pairs`, click `Actions` -> `Import key pair` and upload public key you have on your MZBench server in `~/.ssh/id_rsa.pub` (if you need to create new, run `ssh-keygen` and follow instructions).
+Give it a name on EC2 dashboard, put that name (`key_name`) and path (`keyfile`) in configuration file.

 ```